 VoIP uses the RTP and RTCP protocols to transmit and receive digitally encoded voice data.
-For more information about configuring RTP and RTCP on the Branch Gateway, see RTP and RTCP configuration on page 216.

 You can use many types of telephones and trunks that do not directly support VoIP.
-The Branch Gateway translates voice and signalling data between VoIP and the system used by the telephones and trunks.
+Branch Gateway translates voice and signalling data between VoIP and the system used by the telephones and trunks.